cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 1. DATA ACCESS STRATEGIES

-Petclinic features alternative DAO implementations and application configurations for Hibernate, Apache OJB and JDBC, with HSQL and MySQL as target databases.
+PetClinic features alternative DAO implementations and application configurations for Hibernate, Apache OJB, Oracle TopLink and JDBC, with HSQL and MySQL as target databases.
+The default PetClinic configuration is Hibernate on HSQL.
-The default Petclinic configuration is Hibernate on HSQL; to be able to build and run it, the Spring distribution comes with all required Hibernate jar files.
 See "WEB-INF/web.xml" and "WEB-INF/applicationContext-*.xml" for details;
 a simple comment change in web.xml switches between the data access strategies.

+The Spring distribution comes with all required Hibernate and OJB jar files to be able to build and run PetClinic on those two ORM tools.
+For TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
+To run PetClinic with TopLink, download TopLink 9.0.4 from the Oracle website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.

 All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
 The default for Hibernate is HibernateTransactionManager; for OJB, PersistenceBrokerTransactionManager;
-for JDBC, DataSourceTransactionManager.
-Those local transaction strategies allow to work with any locally defined DataSource.
+for TopLink TopLinkTransactionManager; for JDBC, DataSourceTransactionManager.
+Those local strategies allow for working with any locally defined DataSource.

 Note that in the default case, the sample configurations specify Spring's non-pooling DriverManagerDataSource as local DataSource.
 You can change